H3AR7B3A7/SF-Assignment/README.md

   - List of mails has to be big enough to improve execution speed
 - Introduce a **thread pool** and pass what comes after FOREACH to executors
 - Have **different threads each take a list**, then filter for containing a string before FOREACH
+  - There would be no future issues around the order in which the checks happen
   - Some lists could be made to have more / less importance

 ## Questions for 'Park Shark'
 - Where does the list of mails come from?
+(We only have the address so far.)
 - What is the average amount of mails received in the mailbox?
 - What are the preferences regarding the interval to check the mailbox?
   - What should be the frequency?